 This episode is about Bisi Ezerioha who’s an Engineer, entrepreneur and engine builder who drag races and modifies engines.
 He’s known for his unique designs which has been featured on various TV shows as well as magazines.
 Enjoy

 George Franklin Grant- African American Dentist, Harvard Professor and Inventor.

 George Franklin Grant was an African American professor at Harvard, the first by the way.
 He was also an inventor, who invented the wooden golf tee as well as owning his own Dental practice in Boston.
 Enjoy!

-Lloyd N. Ferguson was an African American chemist who career spanned many decades.
-His world has taken him to different Universities and countries allowing him to influence many minds in the sciences and chemistry field.
+Lloyd N. Ferguson was an African American chemist who's career spanned many decades.
+His work has taken him to different Universities and countries, allowing him to influence many minds in the sciences and chemistry fields.
 Enjoy